 Deborah Fry, Ph.D., has been leading workshops, conducting seminars and working with couples, parents, and families as well as corporate America since 1990.
-A certified instructor for the International Network for Children and Families, much of her training is based on the work of Dr. Rudolf Dreikurs.
+A certified instructor for the Academy for Parenting Education and Coaching/International Network for Children and Families, much of her training is based on the work of Dr. Rudolf Dreikurs.
 Deborah’s graduate work at Southern Illinois University was in Child Language Acquisition and Human Communication.
 Her undergraduate work was in Elementary Education.
-A part-time teacher of “young 3’s” at Westminster Weekday School, she also teaches two six week parenting courses, Redirecting Children’s Behavior and Common Ground, here in Houston and conducts parent support groups for graduates of these courses.
+Currently the Child Development Coordinator Westminster Weekday School, she also teaches a four week parenting course, Redirecting Children's Behavior, which includes a 30 minute private coaching session at the completion of the course.
 Here is a list of the talks Deborah can present to your group.
 Each talk can be tailored to your group’s needs and time considerations.
 Deborah also is available to create a talk specifically for your group.

 The Art Of Parenting

 Balancing Work and Family – In today’s hectic world, life can quickly get out of balance and children’s misbehavior will increase dramatically when it does.
 Learn how to nurture yourself and your family so that your family supports your work.
 Find the balance.

 Balancing Love and Discipline – It is easy for parents to become either too easy or too harsh when disciplining, and most parents bounce back and forth between the two.
 Learn how to be firm and kind, how to discipline with unconditional love and how valuable less talk and more action can be.

 Consequences That Work – Many discipline books talk about consequences but few teachers really understand what they are.
 Find out what natural and logical consequences are and how they can make teaching a lot easier while instilling valuable life lessons in children